How to Create a User in Linux [With Examples]

 #8.
 Create a user with a specific comment

 A comment is simply a short description of the user.
-I can include anything from a phone number, job title, residence, etc. To add a description, use the -c option.
+I can include anything from a phone number to a job title to a residence.
+To add a description, use the -c option.

 In this example, we are creating a new user called george with the job title "Human Resource Manager" as the comment.